jnsbyr/arduino-oligograce/README.md

   1/3 of this alone is caused by the current through Q4 on the bottom panel to keep the LED driver disabled when switched of via the proximity sensor.
 - Oligo uses a PWM frequency of approximately 31 kHz.
 If you use lower frequencies around 5 kHz you will probably be able to "hear" your LEDs.
-The custom firmware uses 40 kHz.
 - The brightness settings backup failure mentioned above was probably caused by writing to often to the same EEPROM address.
 The custom firmware uses a delayed backup strategy to avoid writing every user setting change to EEPROM.
 Manually